pepkit/hello_looper/README.md

 # Hello World! example for looper

 This repository gives you a basic example looper project.
 Requires looper version >= 0.6.0.
+It also contains a list of [looper compatible pipelines](looper_pipelines.md).

 ### Run the example